dhope-scottlogic/blog/_posts/2024-02-19-message_types_part2.md

 Now we'll have a look at the different features and tradeoffs you'll need to consider when deciding on a data model for your messages.

 ### Message volumes
+TODO - maybe point back to earlier blog
-If finer grained messages are used, e.g. one for email, one for phone number, one for postal address etc rather than a single *profile* message then it seems pretty obious that there's going to be a lot more messages sent.
+If finer grained messages are used, e.g. one for email, one for phone number, one for postal address etc rather than a single *profile* message then it seems pretty obvious that there's going to be a lot more messages sent.
 However it isn't quite that simple; at the producer there's less messges for sure, but what if a service is only interested in a single field.

-If we had the very specific message types then a consumer would be able to subscribe to the specific type and never have anything pushed to them that they aren't interested in.
+If we had the very specific message types then a consumer would be able to subscribe to the specific type and never have anything pushed to them that they aren't interested in - a point we touched on in the preivous blog post

 Going back to our example at the start with preferences and the profile, assume the following statements are true:
  * user preferences changes a lot but email doesn't.